 So, it was actually not an Out of Town trip from my side, but a part of my studies.
 But then, I enjoyed a lot and learned a lot during my stay.
 It’s just bad that I didn’t pursue my career as a caregiver coz I went to a different path to my BS studies.

-Over a year ago, during our vacation to the Philippines, We happened to check some of the nice Restaurants within Metro Manila area and near Nueva Ecija.
+Over a year ago, in 2017, during our vacation to the Philippines, We happened to check some of the nice Restaurants within Metro Manila area and near Nueva Ecija.
 Then, my Grandmother suggested that we should go and try the new branch of Isdaan Floating Restaurant in Talavera Nueva Ecija which is fortunately very near to Cabanatuan City.
-I had no idea as to when it was first opened in Talavera, but I guess it was sometime in 2017.
+I had no idea as to when it was first opened in Talavera, but I guess it was sometime in early 2017.
 I remember when we planned to go to the same branch somewhere in Tarlac a few years ago during my vacation as well but couldn’t able to.

 To refresh with, Isdaan Floating Restaurant is a Theme restaurant that offers homey Filipino food along with a good ambiance that is perfect for family gathering.